-Ritual Rhythms Chicago was the natural development of my work as a musician in the Pagan/Psychedelic festival scene that I’d been a part of for nearly 20 years.
+Ritual Rhythms Chicago is the natural development of my work as a musician in the Pagan/Psychedelic festival scene that I’d been a part of for nearly 20 years.
 When I learned to play hand drums many years ago, it was around an immense bonfire with a large community of other drummers and dancers.
 We would make magick and alchemy through our rhythms all night and into the dawn.

 I began to play with several musical groups, including the band Mayan Ruins, out of Cincinnati.
 I would often join them as a satellite member for festival shows and occasional events in Ohio.
 One such event was called Tribal Stomp, held at a local yoga temple.
 When that event had run its course, I asked to borrow the name and held my first Tribal Stomp in Chicago in the fall of 2015, at the Eco Collective in Pilsen.
 After another smaller show at another venue, I eventually settled into the Mankind Project complex in the Spring of 2016, which was our home for four years.
 We produced four shows a year, seasonally, along with drum jams on the solstices and equinoxes.
-In 2020, when MKP closed for renovations and then permanently during the pandemic, we returned to Pilsen for another smaller show and then found a new home at the Moonlight Healing Garden, the outdoor space associated with Luna Llena Apothecary, formerly known as the Shadow Emporium.
+In 2020, when MKP closed for renovations and then permanently during the pandemic, we returned to Pilsen for another smaller show and then found a temporary home at the Moonlight Healing Garden, the outdoor space associated with Luna Llena Apothecary, formerly known as the Shadow Emporium.

 Ritual Rhythms Chicago is a community dedicated to creating connections, collaborations and performances among dancers, drummers, and musicians who feel drawn to the universal rhythms of the drum.
 Ever since our earlier incarnation as Tribal Stomp, we have provided a space for people to express themselves, strengthen their bonds with each other, raise the energy of spirit and celebrate life.